-- Better Purchasing The Trust has joined The Crescent Purchasing Consortium to get access to framework agreements which offer better value for money through the competition of providers and who have expertise in providing service's to Academy Schools.
-The Financial Regulations has a clear procurement policy with designated thresholds for the requirement of competitive quotes and tenders for the procurement of goods and services. - Better Income Generation The Academy has generated external income by maximising the application for specific grants and also through School to School support, although the primary aim of providing school to school support is not income generation it has nevertheless secured additional income for the Trust. - Challenge and discipline in budget management Much work has been carried out to illustrate the financial landscape and the challenges surrounding education funding over the medium term to internal budget holders as well as Trustees and Governors.
+- competition of providers and who have expertise in providing services to Academy Schools.
+The Financial Regulations has a clear procurement policy with designated thresholds for the requirement of competitive quotes and tenders for the procurement of goods and services. - ♦ Better Income Generation The Academy has generated external income by maximising the application for specific grants and also through school-to-school support, although the primary aim of providing school-to-school support is not income generation it has nevertheless secured additional income for the Trust. - Challenge and discipline in budget management Much work has been carried out to illustrate the financial landscape and the challenges surrounding education funding over the medium term to internal budget holders as well as Trustees and Governors.
 This has led to more awareness throughout the organisation and will embed value for money principles as a result.